Why do you need placement testing?

 You may choose to review on your own by working the sample exercises at the links below:

 When do You Receive the Results?

 After taking COMPASS, your results will be discussed with you immediately.
-ASSET results will also be given immediately at the Greenwood Campus; however, if you take ASSET at a county center, the results will be available in three or four days.
 You will receive an advising report that summarizes the information of the Educational Planning Form and recommends courses for you.